hermassest/hermassest.github.io/_posts/2023-01-03-Build-Your-Own-Raspberry-Pi-Cluster.md

 $ curl -sfL https://get.k3s.io | k3s_KUBECONFIG_MODE="644" sh -s-

+Now we will get the status of our raspberrys and  add multiple raspberry pies to serve our master machine.

-- Get the status of the raspberry pi via:
+- Get the status of the raspberry pies via:
 ```
 $ kubectl get nodes
 ```

-> the meaning of node in this situation is any
+> the meaning of node in this situation is our raspberry pis